 The catering which included some hot canapes and a hot served buffet, was provided by the grooms aunt who runs a catering business.
 The evening entertainment was provided by ourselves courtesy of an iPod and some studio speakers.
 We also held a grand fireworks display, and lit some biodegradable sky lanterns.
 The courtyard was adorned with bunting during the day and the garden was lit at night by fairy lights in the orchard.
 The arch was a basic garden arch which I decorated with artificial rose and ivy garlands.

-All guests travelled to the venue by car and stayed at a number of gites all within a few minutes drive from the farmhouse.
+All guests traveled to the venue by car and stayed at a number of gites all within a few minutes drive from the farmhouse.

 In summary, it was a beautiful, sunny, relaxed, intimate day which went (generally!) to plan!
 We wouldn’t have considered marrying anywhere else.
 Douriez, France, 28th August.. our happiest day and thank you to our guests, our suppliers, and a special mention to mother nature who didn’t let us down with the weather!”